cartokit Svelte Themes

 Many cartographers make heavy use of direct manipulation interfaces for map design.
 Whether these are built-in cartography tools in QGIS or ArcGIS, vector editing software like Figma or Adobe Illustrator, or style specification editors like Mapbox Studio or Maputnik, direct manipulation tools help us create maps faster.

 As cartography has shifted to the web, however, our material for mapping has expanded.
 We can now make maps by writing programs in addition to working with static media.
-Libraries like D3, Leaflet, and Mapbox GL JS are incredibly powerful for data-intensive mapping on the web.
+Libraries like D3, Leaflet, and MapLibre GL JS are incredibly powerful for data-intensive mapping on the web.
 However, these tools also have steep learning curves—you need to be a proficient JavaScript developer just to get started.

-is a direct manipulation programming environment for interactive cartography.
-You edit elements of the map directly and cartokit
+First and foremost, cartokit is a direct manipulation programming environment for interactive cartography.
+You edit elements of the map directly and cartokit takes care of writing a JavaScript (or TypeScript!) program to reproduce that map.
+In addition, cartokit seeks to: